emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - Outliers could be determined by (75th Percentile + (1.5 * IQR)) and (25th Percentile - (1.5 * IQR))
 - I did a quick visual check of the histogram to see if the values were reasonable
 - I would make a box and whisker diagram with these measures to assess the skewness/symmetry of the data
-- From the histogram I would expect it to show a small positive skew.
+- From the histogram I would expect it to show a small positive skew

 ### MAKING THE DISPLAY READABLE
 These are some changes I made to make the graphs more aesthetically pleasing and easy to interpret.

-These can mostly be found in the 'Format your Visual' section of the 'Visualizations' pane
+These can mostly be found in the 'Format your Visual' section of the 'Visualizations' pane.

 - Tidied up the titles and axis labels (make central, simplify, include units where needed)
 - Changed the colour theme so they all match